hazzelnuts/ntfy-for-delphi/README.md

 # ⚡️ Delphi Ntfy

 Delphi Ntfy it's a friendly library to work with [ntfy.sh](https://docs.ntfy.sh/) endpoints in Delphi.
-It allows you to publish messages and to subscribe to topic channels to receive those same messages.
+It allows you to publish messages and subscribe to topic channels to receive those same messages.
 It's pretty similar to a websocket used to push instant notifications.

 # ⚙️ Installation